stablekernel/aqueduct/aqueduct/README.md

 [![Slack](https://slackaqueductsignup.herokuapp.com/badge.svg)](http://slackaqueductsignup.herokuapp.com/)

 Aqueduct is a modern Dart HTTP server framework.
 The framework is composed of libraries for handling and routing HTTP requests, object-relational mapping (ORM), authentication and authorization (OAuth 2.0 provider) and documentation (OpenAPI).
-These libraries are used to build scalable applications that run on the Dart VM.
+These libraries are used to build scalable REST APIs that run on the Dart VM.

 If this is your first time viewing Aqueduct, check out [the tour](https://aqueduct.io/docs/tour/).